farinap5/FTPHoney/README.md

 -------  -----------                       --------
 -l       Local host and port. ip:port      No
 -a       All tested password are correct.
 No
--v       Show conections in verbose mode.
+-v       Show connections in verbose mode.
 No
 -h       Help menu.
 ```
 ### Download